9 Signs You May Have Sleep Apnea

 “The body wants to breathe more than anything else and does whatever it can to make sure your airway doesn’t close,” says Dr. Lance.
 “That means (people with sleep apnea are) not getting into the very deep stages of sleep where the airway relaxes and can close.”

-According to Dr. Lance, sleep apnea is seldom fatal by itself.
+Sleep apnea is seldom fatal by itself.
 However, it can increase the risk of high blood pressure, heart attack, stroke, obesity and diabetes.
-Additionally, it is linked to worsening heart failure and irregular heartbeats (arrhythmia).
+Additionally, it is linked to worsening heart failure and irregular heartbeats.
 If you have sleep apnea, it can making treating chronic diseases complicated, too.

 The best way to know if you have sleep apnea is to undergo a sleep pattern study as part of your initial work-up.